alvarogarcia7/learn-you-a-haskell-for-great-good/reading-notes.md

 2015-06-09-1847

-list comprehensions allow for destructuring:
+list comprehensions allow for pattern matching:

 *Main> [a+b | (a,b) <- [(1,2), (3,4)] ]
 [3,7]

+(this is similar to an example in page 29)

 *Main> [a+b | (a,b) <- [(1,2), (3,4), (5,6)] ]
 [3,7,11]